fabio1079/kiskadee/README.md

 If you are using distribution with selinux, be aware that you must set permissions so the container can access external files.

+kiskadee looks for its configuration file under `/etc/kiskadee.conf`.

 ## Development

 kiskadee dependencies are listed in requirements.txt.
 To install them, just run